magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 ## Processing uplink message

-When your device sends an uplink message, a new device will appear in the ThingsBoard user interface.
+When your device sends an uplink message, a new device will appear in the IoT Hub user interface.

 {% include images-gallery.html imageCollection="device" %}